zirman/hacker-news/README.md

  + Switch Access
  + Modifier.semantics()
  + Read comments using voice synthesis
- + Follow item with local notifications on updates
  + Highlight new items
- + Update items when back online
+ + Update items when back new or back online
  + Jump to unread items
- + Dark mode setting
- + Customize colors
  + Customize font from google font lib
  + Search
  + Long Click
  + Swipe
  + Favorites paging
- + Splash screen with androidx.core:core-splashscreen:1.0.0-rc01
  + Fix arrows keys leaving text field when replying to thread
- + Show comments immediately when replying
+ + Show your reply immediately when replying
+ + Replying queues when offline